TrySound/rollup-plugin-size-snapshot/README.md

 type: `string`
 default: `'.size-snapshot.json'`

-### updateSnapshot
+### matchSnapshot

-Depending on this value snapshot is automatically updated or compared with runtime result.
+If this value is `true` new snapshot is compared with existing one and is not written to the disk.
 Usefull to check contributors on CI.

 type: `boolean`
-default: `true`
+default: `false`

 ### printInfo